ethanblomquist/configure-ad/README.md

 </p>
 <img src=https://i.imgur.com/RScDj5A.png/>
 <p>
 We'll have to access DC-1 and adjust some settings.
 Repeating the same process as we used for Client-1, log into DC-1 with RDP.
-Find the Windows Firewall by typing "firewall" into the serach bar or "mf.msc" into the "Run" app.
+Find the Windows Firewall by typing "firewall" into the search bar or "mf.msc" into the "Run" app.
 Select Inbound Rules -> Sort by Protocol -> Enable both copies of "Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)".
 The ping command we are using runs on this protocol.
-If you check back to the Client-1 VM, the ping command should now be recieving repsonses from DC-1.
+If you check back to the Client-1 VM, the ping command should now be receiving responses from DC-1.
 Ctrl-C will stop the ping command.
 </p>
 </p>
 <img src=https://i.imgur.com/na6hNIf.png/>